Excellent

 Ozempic can interact with other drugs

-If you are taking other medication along with Ozempic, It’s a good idea to note possible interactions.
+If you’re taking other medication along with Ozempic, It’s a good idea to note possible interactions.
 Ozempic can interact with several drugs and increase or decrease their effects.

-Ozempic can increase the action of diabetic medications such as insulin and sulfonylureas.
+Ozempic can increase the action of diabetic medications, such as insulin and sulfonylureas.
 That means your risk of low blood sugar is higher when you take Ozempic and other medicines for diabetes.
-If you are already taking medication for diabetes, your provider may need to reduce your dose.
+If you’re already taking medication for diabetes, your provider may need to reduce your Ozempic dose.

-Ozempic delays stomach emptying.
-That delay could potentially affect any oral medicine you are taking.
-Tell your healthcare provider about any medications you take while using Ozempic.
+Ozempic delays stomach emptying, which can potentially affect any oral medicine you take.
+Tell your healthcare professional about all medications you take.
 This includes birth control pills, herbal medicines, supplements, over-the-counter (OTC) medications, and home remedies.

 Ozempic has a boxed warning

-Ozempic has an FDA-issued boxed warning to notify doctors, patients, and the public about the risk of thyroid cancers while using the drug.
+Ozempic has an FDA-boxed warning with safety information to notify doctors, patients, and the public about the risk of thyroid cancers while using the drug.

-Animal studies reported a risk of thyroid cancers when using Ozempic.
+Animal studies reported a risk of thyroid C-cell tumors when using Ozempic.
 Researchers don’t know if this can happen in humans.
-As a precaution, you shouldn’t take Ozempic if you have a personal or family history of thyroid cancer.
+As a precaution, you shouldn’t take Ozempic if you have a personal or family history of medullary thyroid carcinoma (MTC) or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).

 Watch for signs of thyroid tumors while taking Ozempic.
 Symptoms include changes in your voice and swelling or pain in your neck.
 Contact your provider immediately if you notice these symptoms.